megacamelus/camel-upstream-info/camel-documentation/camel-openstack-swift.md

-If you need more precise container settings, you can create a new object of the type **org.openstack4j.model.storage.object.options.CreateUpdateContainerOptions** (in case of create or update operation) or **org.openstack4j.model.storage.object.options.ContainerListOptions** for listing containers and send in the message body.
+If you need more precise container settings, you can create a new object of the type `org.openstack4j.model.storage.object.options.CreateUpdateContainerOptions` (in case of create or update operation) or `org.openstack4j.model.storage.object.options.ContainerListOptions` for listing containers and send in the message body.

-# objects
+## Objects

-## Operations you can perform with the Object producer
+### Operations you can perform with the Object producer

 <table>
 <colgroup>